Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 - The depressed person prefers CBT or iCBT.

 Different antidepressant medications work in different ways.
 You may need to trial more than one type to find the medication that works best for you.
-Make sure to keep in close contact with your prescribing physician during the early stages of taking medications the side effects can often be difficult to deal with.
+Make sure to keep in close contact with your prescribing physician during the early stages of taking medications as the side effects can often be difficult to deal with.

 Some things to remember when taking antidepressant medications are: